tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 ### TE Tunnels

-The set of TE tunnels are provisioned under the 'tunnels' container (see Figure {{fig-te-tunnel}}).
+The set of TE tunnels are provisioned under the 'tunnels' container (see {{fig-te-tunnel}}).
 A TE tunnel in the list is uniquely identified by a name.
-When the model is used to manage a specific device, the 'tunnels' list constains the TE tunnels originating from the specific device.
+When the model is used to manage a specific device, the 'tunnels' list contains the TE tunnels originating from the specific device.
 When the model is used to manage a TE controller, the 'tunnels' list contains all TE tunnels originating from device(s) that the TE controller manages.